 We’ve been able to change our inks to 100% vegetable based for most of our product.

-We are currently looking at ways to reduce the environmental impact of the cello bags our cards are packaged in, including biodegradable options, recyclable logos and doing without where possible.
+We are currently looking at ways to reduce the environmental impact of the cello bags our cards and products are packaged in, including biodegradable options, recyclable logos and doing without where possible.

 The Forestry Steward Council (FSC) trademark now appears on the backs of almost all our cards and gift wrap indicating that the paper used in their production meets very stringent environmental standards in terms of sourcing and monitoring.